CellProfiling/densenet/README.md

 The following fields are in the class, and should be changed according to your system and preferences:

-gpus: A string of IDs to available Nvidia GPUs, separated by commas.
 num_workers: The number of threads that runs prediction, as an integer.
              Note that the number of available GPUs may impact how many threads you can safely run.